Did you know that brand engagement is three times higher with Instagram Marketing than Facebook?

-Pet Kiwi in New Zealand is a pet store that hosts adoption events to find homes for rescue dogs.
+Pet Kiwi in New Zealand is a pet store that hosts adoption events to find homes for rescue dogs and cats.
 Their mission offers vet services and pet essentials in its stores.

 Pet Kiwi has a very active presence on Instagram.
 They post pictures and videos of their pets one or two times a day.
 Most social media experts recommend posting 1-2 times per day.
 Posting more often might appear spammy while less often might get you off the minds of your viewers.
 You’ll find their posts filled with their pets in action.
 The posts are sharable which helps increase organic reach for the brand.
 The brand uses Instagram to promote their adoption events.

 Daisy Pet Shop – Dynamic Posts and Insta Grid

 Daisy 2018 Pet Shop has adopted a very Instagram approach to their Instagram Marketing.
 They have very dynamic Instagram posts where they upload a series of posts to make one complete picture.
 Needless to say, the pictures are stunning and get attention – you won’t even notice that their captions and posts are in Persian, not English!

 Some of their photographs are pretty good but what’s best is the way they are using the Insta grid as tiles to create a bigger picture.

 This pet store has really understood Instagram – it’s all about beautiful pictures.
 To avoid viewers skimming through their best pictures, they have cleverly magnified them using the new Insta trend by uploading 9 pictures to form one complete picture.